 Run as if scons was started in directory instead of the current working directory.
 That is, change directory before searching for the SConstruct, Sconstruct, sconstruct, SConstruct.py, Sconstruct.py or sconstruct.py file or doing anything else.
 When multiple -C options are given, each subsequent non-absolute -C directory is interpreted relative to the preceding one.
-This option is similar to using -f directory/SConstruct, but -f does not search for any of the predefined SConstruct names in the specified directory.
 See also options -u, -U and -D to change the SConstruct search behavior when this option is used.